spiker00t/ctf-writeups/2024/404ctf/croissants/README.md

 If we look carefully at the pacman logs, we can see that there is a hook `00-timeshift-autosnap.hook` that runs Timeshift each time a package is upgraded.
-It's a common strategy for Arch users to have a snapshot to revert in case something breaks after an update.
+It's a common strategy for Arch users to keep a snapshot in case something breaks after an update.
 When the malicious package was installed, the package `pam` seems to have been updated and thus a snapshot was made.

-That's very good news, since the snapshot was captured just after installation, the package should still be present!
+That's very good news, since the snapshot was captured just after installation, the package should still be present somewhere in the filesystem!

 Indeed, in `timeshift-btrfs`, there is a snapshot from February 21st 1:45PM.
 Thanks to this snapshot, we can indeed find the package in the